vtsukur/trading-date-time/docs/architecture/003-trading-date-time-public-api.md

 ## Context

-The time package needed consistent naming for the primary date/time representation used throughout the trading backtester.
+The time package needed consistent naming for the primary date/time representation used throughout the trading date-time library.
 Multiple naming options were considered:
-- `DateTime` (ideal for a backtester project)
+- `DateTime` (ideal for a date-time library)
 - `TradingDateTime`
 - `MarketTime`
 - `TradingTime`